unswexplains/unswexplains.github.io/e1e3529e6ee1/content.md

 etc
 ```

-The questions we started with, about distribution, are difficult to answer from the data in this form - it needs some transformation.
-One helpful transformation is to create a frequency table for the grade variable.
+The questions we started with, about the distribution of the mark variable, can also be asked about the grade variable.
+They're difficult to answer with the data in this form - it needs some transformation.

+One helpful transformation is to create a frequency table for the variable.
 It has two columns.
-In the first column are the distinct values of the variable; in the second column are the frequencies of each value (the number of times it occurs).
-Here is the result of this transformation, a new table of data:
+In the first column are the distinct values of the variable; in the second column are the frequencies of each value (the number of times each occurs).
+Here is the result of this transformation - it's a new table of data:

 ```
 Grade Frequency